 The DniproSkyLAB and UniversalRocket teams worked out solutions within the CanSat category.
 The DniproSkyLAB teammates introduced the concept of a launch vehicle for CanSat launches coupled with samples of several technical elements.
-The UniversalRocket team focused on creating a Ukrainian segment of the International CanSat project aimed at exploring technically feasible CanSat configurations, and designing launchers and payload systems.
+The UniversalRocket team focused on creating a Ukrainian segment of the International CanSat project to explore technically feasible CanSat configurations and design launchers and payload systems.

-Thanks to the support of Max Polyakov’s Noosphere, the winners were awarded with both gifts: a cash prize in the amount of 5000 UAH and an opportunity to build and test their projects.
-They will come together once again on April 12, 2018 to show their working prototypes.
+Thanks to Max Polyakov’s Noosphere’s support, the winners were awarded both gifts: a cash prize for 5000 UAH and an opportunity to build and test their projects.
+They will come together once again on April 12, 2018, to show their working prototypes.

-Max Polyakov, founder of Noosphere, admitted that all the spheres of scientific and technical research had undergone drastic changes.
-Many opportunities in the space industry, which still remain unrealized, may well make the difference.
-That is why, he is eager to develop and strengthen the ecosystem for space startups and let the Ukrainian aerospace industry reemerge.
+Max Polyakov, the Noosphere founder, admitted that all the spheres of scientific and technical research had undergone drastic changes.
+Many opportunities in the space industry, which remain unrealized, may well make the difference.
+That is why he is eager to develop and strengthen the ecosystem for space startups and let the Ukrainian aerospace industry reemerge.

-According to Max Polyakov, the Star Track Tournament set the stage for a series of future events that will be held under the same name.
-In addition, Noosphere is going to host another space-oriented event in spring 2018, NASA Space Apps Challenge Dnipro, for the second time.
+According to Max Polyakov, the Star Track Tournament set the stage for a series of future events held under the same name.
+Also, Noosphere will host another space-oriented event in spring 2018, NASA Space Apps Challenge Dnipro, for the second time.